 The Security Breach Management Policy states that the Privacy Officer, together with the appropriate BORN agents, must initiate a comprehensive investigation, which must be completed within four weeks from the time the breach was reported.
 The Privacy Officer also prepares a comprehensive report which includes recommendations for corrective measures arising from the investigation.
 When the Leadership Team approves the recommendations, the Privacy Officer assigns agents to implement changes, establishes implementation timelines, and monitors and tracks these activities to ensure that the recommendations are implemented within the stated timelines.
-The Privacy Officer provides a written status update and a copy of the Log of Information Security Breaches to the Privacy and Security Committee on a monthly basis.
-The Privacy Officer includes a description of the nature and extent of security breaches, the causes of the security breaches and the recommendations and status of implementation of the recommendations in the quarterly report to the Privacy and Security Review Committee and the Leadership Team and in the Annual Report on Privacy and Security.
+The Privacy Officer provides a written status update and a copy of the Log of Information Security Breaches to the Privacy and Security Dreaches, the causes of the security breaches and the recommendations and status of implementation of the recommendations in the quarterly report to the Privacy and Security Review Committee and the Leadership Team and in the Annual Report on Privacy and Security.